 Mine are still going strong many years later.
 When I upgrade I’ll go with these ones:

 Think of BFR bands as THE upgrade to a bodyweight workout.
+Or use it to build muscle fast at home.
 I’ve heard more than one clinician call BFRT the best fitness tool of the 21st century.
 Workouts with these things will kick your butt… in the best of ways.

 3. Water Dumbbells